-Some italianize its name in “Torre Scuola” and some swear it was a prison, but the story of the Torre Scola is different and goes from the Republic of Genoa time, the Napoleonic time, the British domination: ask Mr. Ubaldo Mazzini.
+Some Italianise its name as “Torre Scuola” and some swear it was a prison, but the story of the Torre Scola is unique, and goes through the Republic of Genoa, Napoleonic times and British domination: ask Mr. Ubaldo Mazzini.

-With its standing out and powerful profile, the Scola Tower looks at the Palmaria island and is by now a key architectural element of the Gulf of Poets, offering itself to the objectives of photographers and arousing the curiosity of children and tourists in particular.
+The Torre Scola overlooks the Palmaria island and constitutes a key architectural element of the Gulf of Poets, offering itself to the lenses of eager photographers and arousing the curiosity of children and tourists in particular.

-The Torre Scola was built in the early seventeenth century (ed. chronicles of the time report its cost was of 60,000 pounds and housed a boss, a bomber and six soldiers) with the provisions of the Republic of Genoa and as part of an upgrade program of defensive fortifications in the La Spezia Gulf.
-To resist the threats that opponents could have led towards the possessions of the Superba, was also built the Portovenere Fortress, the San Giorgio castle in La Spezia was enlarged and the castle of Lerici was consolidated.
+Torre Scola was built in the early seventeenth century (ed. chronicles of the time report its cost was of 60,000 pounds and housed a chief, a bomber and six soldiers) with the provisions of the Republic of Genoa, as part of an upgrade program of defensive fortifications in the Gulf of La Spezia.
+To resist the threats that opponents could have led towards the possessions of the Superba, the Portovenere Fortress was also built.
+The San Giorgio castle in La Spezia was enlarged and the Castle of Lerici was consolidated.

 Destroyed in the battle between Napoleon and the British

 At the time, the Gulf of Poets was under the control of Napoleonic France.
-In La Spezia waters a violent battle between the French the English fleet was staged.
+In La Spezia waters a violent battle between the French and the English fleet was staged.

 The British gunfire damaged it severely, partly breaking it down and forcing its abandonment.

-“Tear down the Torre Scola!”, or rather not
+“Tear down the Torre Scola!”, or maybe not

-At the beginning of the nineteenth century, the Scola Tower seemed useless for defensive purposes the reason why it was designed earlier centuries and ruined in its structures.
+At the beginning of the nineteenth century, the Scola Tower seemed useless for defensive purposes, as it was designed in the earlier centuries and as its structure had become ruined.

 So, in 1915 its demolition was planned.
-Apparently, it was for the interest of the Local intellectual and Ministry of Public Education Ubaldo Mazzini that the fortification was saved.
+Apparently, it was the interest of the Local intellectual and Ministry of Public Education Ubaldo Mazzini that saved the fortification.

-Its standing out profile carries the signs of the shellings ( In the course of the last century it was also used as a test target by the Marina Militare), but in the eighties of the twentieth century it has been subjected to consolidation measures that allow it to soar in the midst of the Gulf, witness of centuries of local history.
+The Tower’s standing out profile carries the signs of the shellings (in the course of the last century it was also used as a test target by the Marina Militare), but in the 1980s it has been subjected to consolidation measures that now allow it to stand firm in the middle of the Gulf, as a witness of centuries of local history.